GewelsJI/MODNet/README.md

 ## Image Matting Demo
-We provide a portrait image matting demo, which allows you to upload portrait images to predict, visualize, and download the alpha mattes. [[Colab]()]
+We provide a portrait image matting demo, which allows you to upload portrait images and predict/visualize/download the alpha mattes. [[Colab]()]

 <img src="doc/gif/image_matting_demo.gif">